Saurimo

 Saurimo, formerly known as Henrique de Carvalho, is a city in Angola.
 It is the capital of Lunda Sul Province.
-As of 2014, Saurimo has a population of 393,000 people, which steadily grows as a result of migration.
+As of 2024, Saurimo has a population of 589,792, which steadily grows as a result of migration.

 History

 The city was formerly known as Henrique de Carvalho, a Portuguese explorer, who visited the region in 1884 and first made contact with the local Lunda people.
 In 1956, Saurimo was raised to city status.

 Geography

 Saurimo is located in northeastern Angola at an elevation of 1,084 m above sea level.
 It is a garrison town and local market center.

 Economy

 The main economic activities in Saurimo include agriculture, farming, and diamonds.
 Other smaller industries include fishing and handicraft.
 The SMC (Sociedade Mineira de Catoca) is one of the world's largest mining areas, along with Endiama which helps distribute its diamonds worldwide.

 Transportation

 Saurimo is served by Saurimo Airport, which has scheduled service to the capital Luanda.

-As of April 2023, there are announcements of a branch line from Luena on the Benguela Railway to Saurimo.
+Construction began in January 2026 on a new 260km railway from Saurimo to Luena on the Benguela Railway and is expected to take five years.